boddenberg-it/croni/README.md

   * sendmail

 > Dependencies in <b>bold</b> has to be met!
-> Python is only necessary for HTTP server and firefox can open croni's index.html locally without it.
+> Python is only necessary for HTTP server and firefox should open croni's index.html locally without it.
 > Croni will run fine without sendmail, it simply just doesn't send mails.

 <br>